bodand/InfoCLI/README.md

 Constructing static libraries (`cli.lib`) is completely fine, and *is* actively tested.

-### MingGW-W64 GCC

-MinGW-W64 GCC works well, and building DLLs is completely fine, the not here is that using by self-built LLVM LLD (from trunk) 12.0.0 causes linking errors during the creation of the DLL.
-The easiest workaround is to use the MinGW-W64 ld that comes with GCC.
-I do not know if this problem is present when using GCC on an actual unix-like system with lld.

 ## Usage

 The most basic example is as follows, where a basic compiler is modelled.